joetan79/stakewars-iii/challenges/challenge_5.md

 ```

-See below some NEAR-CLI commands' examples for your reference.
+See below some NEAR-CLI example of commands as reference.

 ```
 near proposals
 ```

 This shows a list of proposals by validators indicating they would like to enter the validator set.
 For a proposal to be accepted it must meet the minimum seat price.
-See seat price [here](https://explorer.shardnet.near.org/nodes/validators).
+To see the seat price, please check [here](https://explorer.shardnet.near.org/nodes/validators).

 ```
 near validators current
 ```
-This shows a list of validators in the validator set currently, the number of expected and produced blocks and chunks, as well as online rate.
+This shows a list of validators in the validator set currently, the number of expected and produced blocks and chunks, especially the online rate.

 ```
 near validators next